Pick your new house wine from these two boxed reds that come in at less than $9 a bottle

 Here’s a delicious Rhone-style blend (with 22 percent syrah) that makes a great partner to braised meats, hearty pastas or charcuterie.
 Flavors of Bing cherry, mushrooms and wild herbs combine for an exotic savory quality.
 Alcohol by volume: 13.7 percent.

 Distributed in the District and Virginia by Banville, in Maryland by Artisans & Vines: Available in the District at DCanter, Magruder’s.
-Available in Maryland at Beer Wine & Co. in Bethesda; Downtown Crown Wine and Beer in Gaithersburg; Wine Merchant in Lutherville.
-Available in Virginia at Chain Bridge Cellars in McLean; Vienna Vintner in Vienna; Whole Foods Market (Ashburn).
+Available in Maryland at Beer Wine & Co. in Bethesda, Downtown Crown Wine and Beer in Gaithersburg, Wine Merchant in Lutherville.
+Available in Virginia at Chain Bridge Cellars in McLean, Vienna Vintner in Vienna, Whole Foods Market in Ashburn.

 GREAT VALUE